Skip to main content

 Loans

 A loan starts when an offer is accepted.
 Once matched, the collateral is locked onchain via a smart contract (a PDA, or Program Derived Address, which is a program-owned account on Solana with no private key) and the USDC is transferred.
 All loan terms are fixed and immutable from that point.
+The 3-day duration begins at this moment.

 Yes.
 Borrowers can repay the loan at any time before maturity.
 The full interest for the agreed 3-day duration is owed regardless of when the repayment occurs.
 There is no partial interest or fee reduction for early repayment.